tervahagn/SL-DC-garlic-hub/README.md

 Garlic-Hub is a comprehensive Digital Signage Management solution that handles core CMS tasks alongside device management.
 From single-screen setups to distributed networks, it provides centralized control with flexibility for various signage environments.

-> **Note**: Garlic-Hub is under active development.
-This version is intended for evaluation and testing purposes.
-For production use, we recommend closely monitoring progress and providing feedback.

 > **Feature Freeze: Currently Working on:**
 >- fixing errors and testing